5.6.11. terminal_utils - Helper functions for input from/output to a terminal#

 editor_command_list#

-command line for the editor, split to seperate executable name command line arguments
+command line for the editor, split to separate executable name command line arguments

 get_editor_command()[source]#